 92Y Jewerly Center has grown to become the largest and most esteemed program in New York City.
 The program provides opportunities for artists and designers to connect and explore the aspects of jewelry design.
 SRW sponsored the 2018 Jewelry Center Benefit in support of our esteemed Jeweler Donna Blackwell!
 Check out her pieces at www.designblackwell.com

-Nothing is better relaxing on a rooftop filled with amazing art.
+Nothing is better than relaxing on a rooftop filled with amazing art.
 As much as SRW is busy on the field or at the office, there’s always room to enjoy ourselves in NYC.

 Yvonne D. Flagg